 Pethidine is a drug that is injected into the muscle in your buttock (bottom).
 A second drug is given at the same time to stop you feeling sick.
 It takes about 20 minutes to work and the effects last between two and four hours.
 It works by easing the pain and it helps you to relax.
 Pethidine can make some women feel a bit light-headed and forgetful.
-Pethidine slows your digestion so eating and drinking in labour is restricted.
 The drug passes through the placenta to the baby so if it is given too close to birth, it may temporarily affect your baby's breathing at birth and the initiation of breastfeeding.
-If this happens, the midwife will give the baby a drug to undo the effects of the pethidine.